chrismintan/poke-game/README.md

 ![Greyscale Demo](https://github.com/chrismintan/whos-that-pokemon/blob/master/assets/greyscale.gif)

 Greyscaling the sprite now gives the Pokémons the classic non colored Game Boy OG look!
-Now lets see how making a silhouette is done instead.

 ### Silhouette
-For drawing a silhouette instead of greyscale, instead of using the average of every pixel's RGB value, we change all the values to 0 as an RGB value of (0, 0, 0) would equate to black.
+Shadow difficulty involves drawing a silhouette instead of greyscale.
+For this, instead of using the average of every pixel's RGB value, we change all the values to 0 (as rgb(0,0,0) = black!).

 ```
 for (var i = 0; i < pokemonImage.data.length; i+=4 ) {